enocean-js/node-enocean/README.md

 for a full documentation of the interface visit the [wiki-page](https://github.com/Holger-Will/node-enocean/wiki/the-Enocean-Object) (Work In Progress)

-for a fully function server/client boilerplate see [node-enocean-server-template](https://github.com/Holger-Will/node-enocean-server-template)
+for a fully functional server/client boilerplate see [node-enocean-server-template](https://github.com/Holger-Will/node-enocean-server-template)

 ## installation
 ```